1936 Western Australian state election

-The only member to retire at the election was Labor member for Kalgoorlie James Cunningham, who transferred to the Australian Senate the following year.
+No sitting MLA's retired at this election.
+This was one of the few elections in which the Labor party allowed more than one candidate to run against a sitting MP, namely in the seat of Kalgoorlie.
+James Cunningham was defeated by fellow Labor candidate Herbert Styants, and Cunningham transferred to the Australian Senate the following year.

 Results

 At the election, 5 sitting members (four Labor and one Nationalist) were defeated—three of them by independents.
 In Maylands, one-term MLA Robert Clothier (Labor) was defeated by independent Nationalist Harry Shearn, who won with preferences from two endorsed nationalists.
 In East Perth, Minister for Employment and Labour James Kenneally was defeated by former Labor member Thomas Hughes, and the Nationalist member for Nelson, John Henry Smith, was defeated by independent Clarence Doust.
 The remaining seats, Subiaco and Albany, were lost by Labor to the Nationalist and Country parties respectively.